kentwar/3dPrinterProblem/README.md

-* The only award was smiles and appreciation, arguably the best award.
+*the only award was smiles and appreciation, arguably the best award.